 You can obtain an installation id and key from https://bitwarden.com/host.

-Some features such as a SMTP mail server settings, YubiKey OTP API credentials, etc. are not configured by the installer.
+Some features such as a SMTP mail server settings, YubiKey OTP API credentials, HaveIBeenPwned (HIBP) breach report API key, etc. are not configured by the installer.
 You can find the environment file for these settings (and all others) in the following location:

-You can get a YubiKey client id and key at https://upgrade.yubico.com/getapikey/.
+If you plan to use YubiKeys for two-step login, you can get your YubiKey client id and key at https://upgrade.yubico.com/getapikey/.

 You can then verify that all containers are up and running correctly: